openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 | readInterval | N        | Interval (in seconds) to actively request reading of values from the bus (0 if they should only be read once at startup) | 0                                                                           |

 Different kinds of channels are defined and can be used to group together Group Addresses.
-All channels of a device share one configuration parameter defined on device level: _readInterval_, an optional parameter which indicates if 'readable' group addresses of that Channel should be read periodically at the given interval, in seconds.
+All channels of a device share one configuration parameter defined at the device level: _readInterval_, an optional parameter that indicates if the 'readable' group addresses of that Channel should be read periodically at the given interval, in seconds.
 'Readable' group addresses are marked with an `<` in the group address definition of a Channel, see below.
 All readable group addresses are queried by openHAB during startup.
 If readInterval is not specified or set to 0, no further periodic reading will be triggered (default: 0).